 Blade

-As we get into the blade which is why we are all here today is the Sling Tech 2.0 improving upon that typical sling tech that we usually see in that Nexus ADV Sticks.
+As we get into the blade, which is why we are all here today, the Sling Tech 2.0 improves upon the typical sling tech that we usually see in Nexus ADV Sticks.

 Ultimately, we have 15% more durability and a 20% faster-shot release.
-These all key aspects make the Bauer Sling Griptac stick work together making it easier to load, and giving you a better sweet spot down in the bottom portion.
+These are all key aspects that make the Bauer Sling Griptac stick work together, making it easier to load and giving you a better sweet spot down in the bottom portion.

 Texture

-With that Sling tech 2.0, the graphics are pretty dark giving it a tacky look but is still good to watch.
-Overall we have to say that the Nexus ADV styling is a little bit better but you know this isn’t an ADV.
-This is the new Bauer sling so it’s making a name for itself.
+With Sling Tech 2.0, the graphics are pretty dark, giving it a tacky look, but it is still good to watch.
+Overall, we have to say that the Nexus ADV styling is a little bit better, but you know this isn’t an ADV.
+This is the new Bauer sling, so it’s making a name for itself.

 Weight